cfengine/documentation/enterprise-cfengine-guide/design-center.markdown

 ### Activation ###

 When you're done configuring your sketch you need to activate it.
 This will require a commit to your configured Git repository that transforms your configuration parameters into CFEngine policy.
-You will then be able to follow the state of your activation (`In Progress`, `OK`, and `Failed`) and report on any problems.
+You will then be able to follow the state of your activation (*In Progress*, *OK*, and *Failed*) and report on any problems.

 Note: *Sketches* can be activated multiple times with different configurations and sets of hosts.
-The **Design Center App** will show you each activation, its status, the hosts it targets, and the parameters specified.
+The **Design Center UI** will show you each activation, its status, the hosts it targets, and the parameters specified.

 ### See Also ###